 Low self-esteem or self-confidence

-Maybe you really care for someone but doubt you have the skills to sustain a long-term relationship or friendship.
+Maybe you can’t be sure someone really cares for you, or that you can really care for them.
+Maybe you doubt you have the skills to sustain a long-term relationship or friendship.

 You might believe: